snncpp/snn-core/time/README.md

     z               ISO 8601/RFC 3339 with 'Z' timezone (without fraction).
     .
 Is only special if followed by an optional fraction N, in which case it will be removed if the fraction is zero.
+    \               Escape character.
+                    E.g. "\n" is a literal 'n', not a new line.
+    [^A-Za-z]       Non-alpha, will be included as is.

 ### Reserved format syntax